Credit for Prior Learning

 Paper applications are available through the mail, at the high school guidance offices, or in person during an admissions visit.
 Students may also apply online and pay the $25 application fee with a debit or credit card by visiting bc3.edu/apply.
 General applicants are notified of their acceptance no more than two weeks from the date of their submission.

-The Massage Therapy, Medical Assistant, Nursing (RN), and Physical Therapist Assistant programs are selective and each has a separate application and requirements for acceptance.
+The Massage Therapy, Medical Assistant, Nursing (RN), and Physical Therapist Assistant programs are selective and each has special requirements for acceptance.
 Contact the Admissions Office for specific details and deadlines or visit bc3.edu/admission/healthcare.